Raz-Danielyan/main-client/README.md

 ## Usage

-this is a basic example how you can configure your main-client
+this is a basic example how you can configure your main-client, you should have installed antD and axios

 ```javascript
 import MainClient from "main-client";